brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/user_guide.md

 Port 3 statuts:						Orange
 Port 7 statuts:						Orange
 Port 11 statuts:					Orange
 ~~~~~

 **2. Shown in Python IDLE**

-A few seconds later it is shown depending on the cases and the number of LEDs that are lit, a window will be displayed with an analyzed image, to analyze the next image press any key.
+A few seconds later it is shown depending on the cases and the amount of LEDs that are lit, a window with a analyzed image will be displayed and to continue with the next image press any key.

 **Note:** If a zoomed image is displayed, consider double-clicking on the top bar of the window in order for the image to readjust.

 ## Settings
-If we consider the development algorithm, at the recognition level several changes can be made:
+If we consider the algorithm developed at the recognition level, several changes can be made:

 **1. Change of the object or objects to recognize:**